dale-fst/flutter-bloc-and-clean-architecture/README.md

-# Task App: A Flutter BLoC and Clean Architecture Demo Project
+# Task App: A Flutter BLoC and Clean Architecture with Firebase Firestore Demo Project

 This Flutter project demonstrates the use of Flutter BLoC with a basic implementation of Clean Architecture.
 Firebase Firestore is used as a database to store task information.